ibm-cloud-docs/databases-for-postgresql/reference-architecture.md

 ### Full-disk Encryption

 All {{site.data.keyword.databases-for-postgresql}} services all have encryption at rest.
 Both your data and your backups reside on servers that have volume-level encryption enabled.
+If your environment requires that you control the encryption keys, [Key Protect integration](./reference-key-protect.html) is available.

 ## Portals

-{{site.data.keyword.databases-for-postgresql}} database connections are managed by 2 HAProxy portals.
-They automatically connect to the leader member of the PostgreSQL cluster and provide load-balancing.
+{{site.data.keyword.databases-for-postgresql}} database connections are managed by 2 HAProxy portals which automatically connect to the leader member of the PostgreSQL cluster.
 The portals are then behind a Kubernetes endpoint, which provides the connection for your applications.
 Having two portals allows for applications to maintain connectivity if one of the portals becomes unreachable.

 ### Encryption in Transit

-All {{site.data.keyword.databases-for-postgresql}} HAProxy portals are TLS/SSL enabled and support TLS version 1.2.
+All {{site.data.keyword.databases-for-postgresql}} connections are TLS/SSL enabled and support TLS version 1.2.
 Self-signed certificates are provided to enable applications to validate the server upon connection.

 ## Access Management

 {{site.data.keyword.databases-for-postgresql}} is an IAM-integrated service.
-Access to the service is governed by the roles and attributes that are consistent with IAM-integrated services across the {{site.data.keyword.cloud_notm}}.
-For more information on IAM, see the [What is IAM?](https://console.{DomainName}/docs/iam/index.html#iamoverview) documentation.
+Access to the service is governed by the roles and attributes that are consistent with IAM-integrated services across {{site.data.keyword.cloud_notm}}.
+For more information about IAM, see the [What is IAM?](https://console.{DomainName}/docs/iam/index.html#iamoverview) documentation.
 For more information on how IAM affects access to {{site.data.keyword.databases-for-postgresql}}, see [Managing Access](./access-management.html).

 Database-level access can be managed through PostgreSQL's native [user management and database roles](https://www.postgresql.org/docs/current/static/database-roles.html).